-When Jesus stated, “I am the Way and the Truth and the Life; no one comes to the Father except by (through) Me” in John 14:6 He was giving us facts about Himself.
+When Jesus stated, “I am the Way and the Truth and the Life; no one comes to the Father except by (through) Me” in John 14:6 He was telling us about Himself.
 Whether we believe doesn’t affect its truthfulness.
 A problem arises when ‘self’ in its prideful arrogance thinks it is greater than God and can be an arbiter of what is true and what isn’t.
 This is ironic since the father of lies himself, satan gave us the ‘self’ nature.

 ‘Self’ will never accept truth and spirit will never accept lies.
 To receive and obey truth, one must let ‘self’ die and allow the spirit to be in control.

-Steps of truth
+Steps of sacrificial obedience

 The path of truth is travelled with steps of sacrificial obedience.

-If we choose not to obey Jesus, we will dig deeper into lies.
+If we choose not to obey Jesus, we dig deeper into lies.
 Keep in mind satan is craftier and smarter than we are.
-He can easily fool us and teach us lies as he has been doing this to mankind for millennia.
+He can easily fool us and teach us lies as he has been doing to people for millennia.
 The only sure way to know truth is to draw close to Jesus in sacrificial obedience.
 Abandon all thoughts and hopes that we can discern truth without God and sacrificial obedience to Him.
 We can’t because we already have the ‘self’ nature.
 Everyone does.
 ‘Self’ in us is much stronger than our spirit because we have had it since birth.

 The influence of the world and satan with his minions also work tirelessly to convince us of lies.
 Our only way out of this milieu is to follow Jesus.
 As the great judge and truth giver Jesus and His Holy Spirit will always lead us in truth.
 Our only job, and this is critical, is to obey completely the truth we receive from Him.

-Simple truth and difficult truth
+Simple truth and hard truth

 The truth Jesus leads us in then causes us to hurt a little.
-Not much at first but enough to make us think, do we want to continue?
+Not much at first, but enough to make us think, do we want to continue?
 The pain that we are feeling are the first pangs of death to ‘self’.
 If we stop here ‘self’ will win and put our spirit back into prison or to sleep.
 “Therefore He says, Awake, O sleeper, and arise from the dead, and Christ shall shine (make day dawn) upon you and give you light.”
 Eph.
 5:14.

-If we face the pain of a dying ‘self’ Jesus will lead us into more difficult truth that will strengthen, mature and embolden our spirit.
+If we face the pain of a dying ‘self’ Jesus will lead us into harder truth that will strengthen, mature and embolden our spirit.
 The ‘self’ nature will fight back ferociously.
 This is where the spirit learns the truth about the ‘self’ nature and how to fight against it.
 As our spirit gains strength through the power of the Holy Spirit and sacrificial obedience it will defeat ‘self’ handily.
 This process of obedience to truth will continue until God the Father declares us to be His adult sons.

-Truth is critical to our spiritual growth.
+The battle strategy of truth is critical to our spiritual growth.
 God has designed life this way for truth is the only way to counter the lies of satan and ‘self’.
 We know that ‘self’ loves lies and hates truth.
 ‘Self’ will fight against truth and growth of the spirit as it does not want to die.
 That is why ‘self’ must kill any threatening truth.
 Spirit, however, loves truth for spirit knows that truth is life.
 Spirit will repent of ‘self’ and lies when truth comes.
 As we grow Jesus will continually lead us into truth designed to mature us into adult sons.
 Our reaction to truth will tell us a lot about how strong or weak our ‘self’ nature is.